Datduud/Intel_A2A_automated_system/README.md

 # Intel_A2A_automated_system<br>

-A copy of the original reposity that was set to private In this project we built an end-to-end system that handles brokers' shipment files from DHL, which originates from 4 countries Vietnam, China, Coasta Rica and Malaysia.
+A copy of the original reposity that was set to private<br>
+In this project we built an end-to-end system that handles brokers' shipment files from DHL, which originates from 4 countries Vietnam, China, Coasta Rica and Malaysia.
 The project allows and assists the user to:
 -Upload brokers files and Intel's shipment report -Create custom rules for future use